Tetous/Anime-flix/README.md

 While our Package Manager (which is currently in development) will enforce our style guide if you would like to publish a module, feel free to disable eslint or jscs as you see fit.
 If you want to disable linting you will need to comment out lines 18 - 19 in ```grunt/aliases.js```

-## Contributing
-All contributions are welcome!
-The simplest way to show your support for this project is to **"star" it**.

 ##License
 ISC